microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 #### a.
 Determine environment variable values by choosing an Azure Devops (AZDO) Scenario that will host your Cobalt Infrastructure Template

 The below table highlights three primary scenarios to choose from when structuring your AZDO project for Cobalt Infrastructure Templates.
 This helps set expectations for the AZDO project's intended usage.
-Consider one of the following scenario:
+Choose one of the following scenario:

 | Env.
 Variable Names | AZDO Org.
 Scenario | Description |
 |-------------|-----------|-----------|